Ottawa Valley: Major settlements in the Upper Ottawa Valley

 Petawawa is a town located in Renfrew County, in the Ottawa Valley.
 It was thought to have been first settled by the Algonquian peoples and the name comes from their language meaning "where one hears the noise of the water".
 Samuel de Champlain passed through the area and it was used as an important location for the Hudson's Bay Company.
 Many of the first settlers were of Irish, Scottish, and later German origin.
 Today Petawawa is the home of one of the largest Canadian Forces Land Force Command bases in Canada CFB Petawawa.

 Pembroke is located in Renfrew County on the Ottawa River.
 It is known as “the heart of the Ottawa Valley”.
 It was established in 1828 by pioneers and became a centre for the logging industry.
 Today, it is the largest regional service centre between Ottawa and North Bay.

 Historical notes

-Samuel de Champlain spent the years between 1613 and 1615 traveling the Ottawa River with Algonquin and Huron guides.
+Samuel de Champlain spent the years between 1613 and 1615 traveling the Ottawa River with Algonquin and Wendat guides.
 He was the first documented European to see the Ottawa Valley.
-When Champlain first arrived there the Huron, Algonquin, Iroquois, and Outaouais tribes were living in the Valley.
+When Champlain first arrived there the Wendat, Algonquin, Haudenosaunee, and Odawa tribes were living in the Valley.
 In charting the new land Champlain inaugurated the route that would be used by French fur traders for the next 200 years.*Between 1847 and 1879 a "horse railway" was used to portage passengers from the Ottawa River steamboat in a horse-drawn car for 5.5 kilometres along the wooded shore, around the Chats Falls, on the Quebec side of the river between the ghost villages of Pontiac Village and Union Village, near Quyon Quebec, to another steamboat to continue their journey upriver.